Carlton Gamer: Life and career

 In New York City, from 1951 to 1953, Gamer founded a workshop of composer-performers ("The Seven") who met regularly at his home to read through and critique each other's music; they occasionally performed in public.
 The members were Sheldon Harnick, violin; Gerard Jaffe, viola; Juliette White, cello; Robert Dorough, recorder, flute, and piano; Eric Katz, recorder, Noel Stevens, clarinet, and himself, piano.
-In New York, Gamer was also the pianist, composer, and music director for dancer and choreographer Ilka Suarez and her company.
+He was also the pianist, composer, and music director for dancer and choreographer Ilka Suarez and her company.

+Teacher

-Gamer joined the music faculty at Colorado College in 1954.
-In 1954 and 1955, he served as accompanist for Hanya Holm in her summer dance workshops at the college.
-After studying composition privately with Roger Sessions in Princeton, New Jersey in 1957, Gamer was invited to be a fellow at the Princeton Seminars in Advanced Musical Studies in 1959 and 1960.
+Gamer taught music at Colorado College from 1954.
+In 1954 and 1955, he was the accompanist for Hanya Holm's summer dance workshops there.
+After studying composition privately with Roger Sessions in Princeton, New Jersey, in 1957, Gamer was invited to be a fellow at the Princeton Seminars in Advanced Musical Studies in 1959 and 1960.
 His recollection of these seminars is found in his article, "Milton at the Princeton Seminars".
-(See Publications).
-On leave from Colorado College, Gamer was an Asia Society Fellow at the University of California and in Kyoto, Japan in 1962–63.
+On leave from Colorado College, Gamer was an Asia Society Fellow at the University of California and in Kyoto, Japan, in 1962–63.

-Gamer taught at Princeton University as a Visiting Lecturer in Music in 1974, then as a Visiting Professor of Music in 1976 and 1981.
+Gamer taught at Princeton University as a visiting lecturer in music in 1974, then as a visiting professor of music in 1976 and 1981.
 In 1976 he was appointed a Senior Fellow of the Council of Humanities at Princeton.
-In the same year, Gamer received a MacDowell Colony Fellowship.
+The same year, Gamer received a MacDowell Colony Fellowship.

-In 1979.
-Gamer taught at the Salzburg Global Seminar: "Musical Ideas and Musical Institutions" (Session 189) in Salzburg, Austria, In 1982, he was Visiting Professor of Music, teaching a graduate seminar, at the University of Michigan.
+In 1979 Gamer taught at the Salzburg Global Seminar, in the Musical Ideas and Musical Institutions, in Austria, In 1982, he was visiting professor of Music, teaching a graduate seminar, at the University of Michigan.

-Gamer retired from full-time teaching in 1994.
+Gamer retired from teaching full-time in 1994.

+Composer

+Performances

+Gamer's music has been performed in halls including Carnegie Recital Hall, the Kennedy Center in Washington, D.C., and the Los Angeles County Museum of Art, organized by the International Society of Contemporary Music, the Society of Composers, the Current and Modern Consort of the University of Michigan School of Music, and the College Music Society.
+Works were played at conferences including the San Diego International Computer Music Conference, Southwestern Composers Conference, Colorado College New Music Symposium, and at festivals such as WNYC American Music Festival, the Grand Teton Music Festival, Colorado Contemporary Music Festival, and the Colorado College Summer Music Festival.
+Abroad, his music has been played in London, Oxford, Rome, Guadalajara, Salzburg, Warsaw, Calcutta, and Sydney.